sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 date: '2020-08-04 14:50:00 -0000'
 categories: Binary Tree
 ---
+Most of Binary Tree questions can be resolved by its three ways of traversal.
+Pre-order and Post-order are more often used.

 ### Basic Knowledge

 Binary Tree is expanded from linked list data structure.
 It has the character of inconsecutive data storage , and indirect data access(unlike array's direct access). **It can only be traversed by recursion**.